Hereditary Cancers account for 5-10% of all cancers

 Genetic Testing can aid in diagnosis, identify at-risk patients and improve outcomes

 Inherited genetic mutations can increase a person’s risk of developing cancer, including gynecological cancers.
-The loss of control cell growth control and the ability to repair damaged DNA is a common cause for different types of cancers.
+The loss of cell growth control and the ability to repair damaged DNA is a common cause for different types of cancers.
 Variations in the genes involved in cell growth control and DNA repair are particularly likely to be associated with a general increased risk for cancer, resulting in the development of different cancers with the same genetic change(s) and overlapping clinical manifestations of multiple syndromic cancers.
 The genetic mutations that cause many of the known hereditary cancer syndromes have been identified.
-Genetic testing can confirm whether a condition is, indeed, the result of an inherited syndrome, reveal teh causal genetic variation(s), assess cancer risk of a patient’s blood-related family members, and improve outcomes.
+Genetic testing can confirm whether a condition is, indeed, the result of an inherited syndrome, reveal the causal genetic variation(s), assess cancer risk of a patient’s blood-related family members, and improve outcomes.

 Otogenetics Comprehensive Panel addresses the overlapping genes found in multiple types of hereditary cancers.
 The utility of Next Generation Sequencing, the advanced genetic testing technology, allows the best possible coverage and detection of genetic variations associated with cancers and cancer risk.